rsuhaib678/Intelligent-Humanoid-Robotics-Gripper/README.md

 # Intelligent-Humanoid-Robotics-Gripper
 I completed this project as a part of my Bachelor Thesis.
+It involve following concepts Robotics, Mechanical Design, CAE simulation, Arduino Programming and Electronics integeration.